-- Telephone unit: You will use one of the phone-lines jacks to connect to the interface.
+- Telephone unit: You will use one of the phone-line jacks to connect to the interface.

 - Music source (optional): The paging system can be used to play background music in an office environment.
-The source of the music can be any device with an RCA type audio output.
+The source of the music can be any device with an RCA-type audio output.
 It connects to the UTI as seen here.
 A stereo connection is provided on the device.
-Mono connection can be plugged into either side.
+A mono connection can be plugged into either side.

-- Speakers: The bogen UTI models support self amplified speakers.
-An amplifier can be used with passive type (non-amplified speakers), but this will only be economic enough in a single zone setup where only one amplifier is needed.
-As shown in the illustrations you can chain connect additional speakers in a larger office environment in each zone.
+- Speakers: The Bogen UTI models support self-amplified speakers.
+An amplifier can be used with non-amplified speakers, but this will only be economic enough in a single zone setup where only one amplifier is needed.
+As shown in the illustrations you can chain-connect additional speakers in a larger office environment in each zone.